 Catalina Goose Snapshots

-N11CS Serial #1166, This Goose was one of the two Gooses that crashed in 1979.
-This Goose was previously registered as N333F by Catalina Channel Airlines in the early 1960s.
+N11CS Serial #1166, This Goose was one of two Gooses that crashed in 1979.
+This Goose was formerly operated by Catalina Channel Airlines as N333F.

 Ocean landing at Pebbly Beach, Catalina Island in Trans Catalina Grumman Mallard.